Vaccinations for Dogs

 Canine Hepatitis is a virus spread through bodily fluids such as urine and nasal discharge.
-The most common symptoms of this disease are sore throat, coughing and in some cases pneumonia.
+The most common symptoms of this disease are a sore throat, coughing and in some cases pneumonia.
 When a dog has contracted the disease the cornea of the dog’s eye may appear to have a bluish hue or be cloudy in appearance.
 An unvaccinated dog can be at risk of death in as little as two hours after noticeable signs.

 • Lyme Disease